geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Monastery of Dimensional Harmony.md

 ### Description

-> This long L-shaped chamber appears to have served multiple purposes.Two large stone tables appear in the northern portion.
+> This L-shaped chamber appears to have served multiple purposes.Two large stone tables appear in the northern portion.
 Each table has a large grid carved into the surface.
 On the eastern wall is a long stone shelving unit with stacks of bowls, plates, and utensils.
 A single pottery jug sits on the top shelf.
 In the southern leg of the L are three open alcoves.
 They are empty save for one round stone cylinder and a well-preserved wooden shovel.

 ### Features